 If the family wants the person buried, the next step in funeral planning is selecting a casket to contain the deceased’s body that will display all or part of the body.
 (The two casket types are called full couch or half couch,) Most funeral homes have a showroom of different styles and grades of casket.
 Caskets are one of the most costly aspects of the funeral.

-According to the Federal Trade Commission funeral rule of 1984, the family is under no obligation to buy a casket from the funeral home.
+According to the Federal Trade Commission funeral rule of 1984, the family is not obligated to buy a casket from the funeral home.
 You even buy one online from Amazon, Costco, or Walmart and have it delivered to the funeral home at no extra charge.
-While it is very convenient to buy from the funeral home, anyone planning a funeral on a tight budget would be wise to look online before going to the funeral home to get an idea of pricing.
+While buying from the funeral home is very convenient, anyone planning a funeral on a tight budget would be wise to look online before going to the funeral home to get an idea of pricing.

-For cremation, a casket is unnecessary if the family chooses direct cremation with no wake or viewing.
+A casket is unnecessary for cremation if the family chooses direct cremation with no wake or viewing.
 If there will be a viewing and visitation, most funeral homes recommend embalming the body and placing it in a rental casket.

-There are some caskets appropriate for cremation that can be selected for viewing, but the family can choose for their loved one to be displayed in a metal casket that will that not work for cremation.
-The funeral home can rent caskets for the wake, which is replaced with a wooden, wicker, or cardboard cremation casket before the procedure.
+Some caskets appropriate for cremation can be selected for viewing, but the family can choose for their loved one to be displayed in a metal casket that will not work for cremation.
+The funeral home can rent caskets for the wake, which are replaced with a wooden, wicker, or cardboard cremation casket before the procedure.

 Select A Cremation Container

-If cremation was chosen, you will need to select the cremation casket made of a material that burns.
+If cremation was chosen, you must select the cremation casket made of a material that burns.
 The most basic containers are made of cardboard, but many are wood or natural materials that will burn along with the body.

-The next step is to decide what you want to do with the ashes, which are typically placed in an urn, a large covered vase designed to hold human remains.
+The next step is to decide what you want to do with the ashes, typically placed in an urn, a large covered vase designed to hold human remains.

-If you do not want to bury the ashes, keep them at home or scatter them in a favorite location, you will need to retain space in a columbarium or wall niche at a cemetery or independent facility.
+Suppose you do not want to bury the ashes, keep them at home or scatter them in a favorite location.
+In that case, you must retain space in a columbarium or wall niche at a cemetery or independent facility.